gradido/gradido/docu/Concepts/TechnicalRequirements/Federation.md

 The Varaint B with an external server contains the benefit to reduce the implementation efforts and the responsibility for an own ActivitPub-Server.
 But it will cause an additional dependency to a third party service provider and the growing hosting costs.

 ## HyperSwarm

+The decision to switch from ActivityPub to HyperSwarm base on the arguments, that the *hyperswarm/dht* library will satify the most federation requirements out of the box.
+It is now to design the business requirements of the [gradido community communication](../BusinessRequirements/CommunityVerwaltung.md#UC-createCommunity) in a technical conception.

+At first the following diagramm shows the pure logical handshake between an existing community-A and a new created community-B and the data exchange for buildup an authenticated relationship.